[Acoustic Guitar Chords] > How to Play the G Chord: Easy Tutorial and Chord Charts

 Popular G Chord Shapes

-Now, this is a nice intermediate between the G6 chord and the full G major chord.
+It’s a nice intermediate between the G6 chord and the full G major chord.

-Here’s how to play the G major chord variation:
+Here’s how to play it:

 - Place your middle finger on the 3rd fret of the low E string